 The hike covers about 65km lasting 4 days.
-Situated in the Central Drakensberg, this hike includes some of the remotest and incredibly scenic Drakensberg Mountain scenery.
+Situated in the Central Drakensberg, this hike includes some of the remotest and epic Drakensberg Mountain scenery.
 It is no wonder J.R Tolkien was inspired by these majestic mountains to include them as the Misty Mountains in his legendary Lord of the Rings Trilogy.

 About the mountain

 Mafadi is officially the highest mountain in South Africa.
-And by the highest we don’t mean a chemically induced, skunk, class-A, messed up, I can think let alone walk high that you may or may not be wondering about.
+And by the highest, we don’t mean a chemically induced, “skunk, class-A, messed up, I can think let alone walk” high that you may or may not be wondering about.
 By highest, we mean 3,451m above sea level.
 The hike is completed in 4 days with an altitude gain of over 2500m.

 And of course, what goes up…must come down, so brace those knees for a steep descent of relatively the same height.
-We will pack extra packets of sympathy that we can hand out to hikers for this part of the hike.
+We pack extra packets of sympathy that we hand out to hikers for this part of the hike.
 The starting point for the hike is at the Injasuthi Parks Board campsite which is situated in the province of KwaZulu Natal.

 The route to the summit?

 But that is what hiking in the Drakensberg is all about.
 You need to earn that summit sunshine.
 No short cuts to the top in the mountains I’m afraid.-helps build character, they say.
-Give perspective on life and help find a deep understanding of yourself.
+Give perspective on life and help find a deeper understanding of yourself.

 Well thats what they think anyway.
 Maybe you just want to climb to fine tune those calf muscles to attract a mate on the beach.
 But we reckon the more philosophical approach to Mafadi is way better.
 The descent is via the notorious, cramp and cry inducing Leslies Pass.
 After spending a night in the summit cave known as the Upper Injasuthi Cave, we tackle this beast of a Pass.
 We drop over 1200m and hobble into the Marble Bath Cave where we spend the final night holding back a tear or two and longing for our mommies.